10deepaktripathi/Insurence-Claim-Prediction-Classification-and-Regression/README.md

 Hyperparameter tunning,
 Training MLP.

-I have R2 and RMSE performence metric for model evaluation.
+I have used R2 and RMSE performence metric for model evaluation.

 Eventually I have used MLP with logistic regression to predict the test set provided by the company.